-A household composed entirely of GA or SSI recipients is generally categorically eligible for food stamps, regardless of the household's income or assets.
+A household composed entirely of GA or SSI recipients is generally categorically eligible for food support, regardless of the household's income or assets.

-A household composed entirely of GA or SSI recipients is generally categorically eligible for food stamps, regardless of the household's income or assets.
-A categorically eligible household may, however, receive zero food stamp benefits if its income available for food purchases under the program's guidelines exceeds the maximum allowable food stamp benefit.
-(See the maximum allotment chart under Benefits, below.)
+A household composed entirely of GA or SSI recipients is generally categorically eligible for food support, regardless of the household's income or assets.
+A categorically eligible household may, however, receive zero food support benefits if its income available for food purchases under the program's guidelines exceeds the maximum allowable food support benefit.
+(See the maximum allotment chart on page 149.)

-A household composed entirely of Minnesota Family Investment Program (MFIP) recipients is also generally eligible for federally funded food stamp assistance.
-However, because MFIP combines cash assistance and food assistance in one program, MFIP recipients receive their food assistance benefits as a "food portion" of their total monthly MFIP grant, rather than receiving a cash grant and a separate food stamps monthly allotment (see MFIP, page 36).
+A household composed entirely of Minnesota Family Investment Program (MFIP) recipients is also generally eligible for federally funded food support assistance.
+However, because MFIP combines cash assistance and food assistance in one program, MFIP recipients receive their food assistance benefits as a "food portion" of their total monthly MFIP grant, rather than receiving a cash grant and a separate food support monthly allotment (see MFIP, page 32).

-Except for "categorically eligible" households, a household must have income below the maximum income limits established by Congress to qualify for food stamps.
+Except for "categorically eligible" households, a household must have income below the maximum income limits established by Congress to qualify for food support.
 The income limits apply both to earned income and unearned income.
 Income that is received from certain sources, such as a minor child's earnings, low-income home energy assistance payments, or irregular income that is less than or equal to \$30 per calendar quarter, is excluded from the income limits.

-To be financially eligible for food stamps a household which is not categorically eligible, and which has no elderly or disabled member must meet both a gross monthly income test and net monthly income test. ("Gross monthly income" means a household's total nonexcluded income, before any deductions have been made.
+To be financially eligible for food support, a household that is not categorically eligible and that has no elderly or disabled member must meet both a gross monthly income test and net monthly income test. ("Gross monthly income" means a household's total nonexcluded income, before any deductions have been made.
 "Net monthly income" means gross income minus all deductions allowed by the program.)
-To qualify for food stamps such a household must have gross income that is at or below 130 percent of the federal poverty guidelines (FPG), and net income that is at or below 100 percent of those guidelines.
-A household which includes someone who is elderly or disabled must meet only the net income test.
+To qualify for food support, such a household must have gross income that is at or below 130 percent of the federal poverty guidelines (FPG) and net income that is at or below 100 percent of those guidelines.
+A household that includes someone who is elderly or disabled must meet only the net income test.

 The gross and net income limits are based on family size.
-The limits in effect for the 48 contiguous states and the District of Columbia beginning October 1, 2003, are shown in the table below.
+The limits in effect for the 48 contiguous states and the District of Columbia beginning October 1, 2009, are shown in the table below.